Escape To The Maroons Endorsements

 Early reviews of the pre-release book have been positive.
-Here’s a couple.
+Take a look.

 “This book paints the story of the actual conditions and challenges residents of the Maroons faced in their determination to live free.”